-Contract Rate for Excess and Incremental Generation Amounts
+B. Contract Rates for Excess and Incremental Generation Amounts

-Under the Agreement, Excess Generation (i.e., amounts generated by Potlatch in excess of the Base Generation Amount) will either be purchased by Avista at 85% of the applicable Mid-Columbia (Mid-C) index price, with a price cap of \$55 per MWh, or used by Potlatch to reduce its load requirements from Avista.
-The purchase of Potlatch's Excess Generation Amounts by Avista is limited to 5 aMW each operating year.
+Under the Agreement, Excess Generation (i.e., amounts generated by Potlatch in excess of the Base Generation Amount) will either be purchased by Avista at 85% of the applicable Mid-Columbia (Mid-C) firm index price, with a price cap of \$55 per MWh, or used by Potlatch to reduce its load requirements from Avista.
+The purchase of Potlatch's Excess Generation Amounts by Avista is limited to 5 aMW (43,800 MWh) each operating year.
 Staff believes that a purchase price equal to 85% of the Mid-C index price is reasonable.
 In addition, Staff contends that the rate is consistent with comparable rates paid by other utilities.
-The price is the same as the price paid by Idaho Power for the equivalent of excess energy in some of its PURPA contracts and is also equal to Idaho Power's non-firm energy rate under its electric Schedule 86.
+The price is the same as the price paid by Idaho Power Company for the equivalent of excess energy in some of its PURPA contracts and is also equal to Idaho Power's non-firm energy rate under its electric Schedule 86.

-Staff also believes it is reasonable to cap the price paid for excess generation amounts at \$55 per MWh.
+Staff also believes it is reasonable to cap the price paid for Excess Generation amounts at \$55 per MWh.
 A price cap of \$55 will insure that Avista is not forced to pay excessive amounts, yet it will provide the Company an opportunity to purchase small amounts of energy at below market prices when supplies are limited.

 Incremental Generation is energy produced by Potlatch that exceeds the Base Generation Amounts and the Excess Generation Amounts.
 The rates for Incremental Generation are either: a) for prescheduled generation, 85% of market price from a unit contingent sale that Avista is able to make with a third party, or b) on a real-time basis at 80% of market price for the hour.
 Staff believes that these rates are reasonable for Incremental Generation.
-As the Agreement is structured, both parties will benefit from the sale and purchase of Incremental Generation during periods when market prices are high, while Avista will be able to benefit by purchasing from Potlatch at below market prices.
+As the Agreement is structured, both parties will benefit from the sale and purchase of Incremental Generation.
+Potlatch will be able to receive additional benefit from its extra generation during periods when market prices are high, while Avista will be able to benefit by purchasing from Potlatch at below market prices.